Sam Cunningham: College career

 In 1970, he was part of USC's "all-black" backfield – the first one of its kind in Division I (NCAA) history – that included quarterback Jimmy Jones and running back Clarence Davis.
 He had a notable debut performance (135 yards, two touchdowns) against an all-white University of Alabama football team, as USC beat Alabama 42–21 in Birmingham on September 12, 1970.
 His performance in the game was reportedly a factor in convincing the University of Alabama and its fans to let Coach Bear Bryant integrate Southern football.
 Jerry Claiborne, a former Bryant assistant, said, "Sam Cunningham did more to integrate Alabama in 60 minutes than Martin Luther King Jr. did in 20 years."
+Cunningham himself considered the game a "'tipping point'" in bringing civil rights to sports, and Alabama coach Bryant conceded to Grambling State University coach Eddie Robinson the effect of Cunningham's performance on the need to integrate at Alabama.

 Professional career

+Cunningham was drafted by the Patriots in the first round of the 1973 NFL draft (11th overall).
+The Patriots also selected Alabama guard, and future Hall of Famer, John Hannah with the fourth pick in the same draft, who would block for Cunningham for the fullback's entire Patriots career.

-In only his second year 1974, Cunningham gained 811 yards and nine touchdowns as he led the New England Patriots to a surprising 4–0 start before faltering to a 7–7 finish.
+He rushed for 516 yards as a rookie, a then record for Patriots rookies.
+In only his second year, 1974, Cunningham gained 811 yards and nine touchdowns as he led the New England Patriots to a surprising 5–0 start before faltering to a 7–7 finish.
 In 1977, he gained a career-high 1,015 yards and scored four touchdowns, and also caught 42 receptions for 370 yards and a touchdown.
 He played his entire career (1973–1982) with the Patriots and was a 1978 Pro Bowl selection.
 Cunningham was an integral part of the 1978 Patriots, who set an NFL record for rushing yards as a team with 3,165.
 This record stood for more than forty years and was not broken until the 2019 Baltimore Ravens.

+He did not play in 1980 because of a contract dispute with the Patriots, who traded him to the Miami Dolphins.
+After failing a physical examination, he returned to the Patriots before the 1981 season started.

 Cunningham finished his career with 5,453 rushing yards, 210 receptions for 1,905 yards, and 49 touchdowns.
-He was the older brother of former UNLV and NFL quarterback Randall Cunningham and uncle of Randall Cunningham II and world champion high jumper Vashti Cunningham.
+As of 2024, he remains the all-time Patriots rushing leader.
+He is second in team history in rushing touchdowns (43), and fifth in scoring among non-kickers, with all four of those players ahead of him being pass receivers.

 Cunningham was the 2010 Inductee to the Patriots Hall of Fame.